We Support Undocumented Students!

 - If you are already enrolled in DACA, your work permit and protection from deportation will remain in effect until they were scheduled to expire – generally two years after you enrolled.
-However, the government is not accepting new first-time applications for DACA.

 - DACA is a federal program that does not affect your eligibility to attend De Anza or any community college in California.
 It also doesn't affect your ability to qualify under AB 540 for exemption from non-resident tuition, or to apply for state financial aid under the California Dream Act.